 8.1.
 The Panel may partially fund Applications or attach additional requirements based on these Guidelines, reasonableness of the budgeted expenditure, and the strength of the application.

 8.3.
-Applications cannot make a profit.
-Any profit, up to the value of the Grant awarded, must be returned to seef.
+In general, applications cannot make a profit.
+Any profit, up to the value of the Grant awarded, must be returned to SEEF.

 8.5.
 Funds cannot be used as payment:

 8.5.1. for alcohol;

 8.5.2. for cash or cash like products, including gift cards; or

-8.4.3. to students in the form of honoraria or salaries unless they are employed for the project approved under the Venture Grants.
+8.5.3. to students in the form of honoraria or salaries unless they are employed for the project approved under the Venture Grants.